 Central Time CT

-A successful data strategy isn’t just about data management or governance methods.
-A successful data strategy aligns with the company’s business goals, supports business execution details, and aligns with the analytics and data sharing needs of the company’s data assets.
+A successful data strategy isn’t just about data management, naming standards, or governance methods.
+A successful data strategy aligns with the company’s goals and supports business execution details while simplifying (and improving) the use of the company’s data assets.
 In this class, Evan Levy will discuss the details and review the activities that go into building a comprehensive data strategy.

 You Will Learn

-- The 5 key components of a data strategy
+- The key components of an enterprise data strategy

 - Aligning the strategy with your company’s goals and priorities

 - Discussing the key tactical enablers that can elevate the visibility of a data strategy initiative

 - Identifying the stakeholders and determining their role in supporting the strategy